How to Be a Successful Virtual Mentor in a Remote Workplace

 That candor can help build trust between you, which is critical for any mentoring relationship, but even more so for one taking place virtually.
 Now is absolutely the time when you should be brave in mentoring!

-Being a Virtual Mentor Is All About Flexibility
+Being a Virtual Mentor Is All About Flexibility!

 Having a virtual mentoring relationship can help open up many opportunities for you that would have otherwise not been possible.
 You no longer have to limit yourself to connecting with someone who you can meet face-to-face.
-You can still get that facetime you might crave, but tap into it via technology and video chats, which can lead you to having a wider network and greater access to people who can make a difference in your life.
+You can still get that facetime you might crave, but tap into it via technology and video chats, which can lead you to a wider network and greater access to people who can make a difference in your life.

 Laura Francis